lightyears1998/godot-cpp-cmake-template/README.md

 # Godot C++ CMake Template

-A GD Extension plugin based on godot-cpp, using the CMake build system and vcpkg.
+A template for GDExtension plugins based on godot-cpp.
+It uses CMake buildsystem and is compatible with vcpkg.

 ## Adding document for the plugin